Last updated: August 2nd 2022

 - Information relating to the training in which you are booking with us

 - Payment details

-- Dietary or access requirements (Physical training only)
+- Dietary or access requirements (in person training only)

 Job applicants and potential consultants

 Within the definition of job applicants, we include individuals applying for vacation scheme placements or work experience.
 Personal Data we may collect includes:

 - Your qualifications